Current Weather - Mostly Cloudy

 It also includes instruction on short-field takeoffs and landings, steep turns, and emergency procedures.

-The number of flight hours required can vary depending on the pilot's experience and their familiarity with the aircraft.
+The number of flight hours required can vary depending on the pilot's experience and the complexity of the aircraft.

 A classroom session and a training flight with a certified FAA (Federal Aviation Administration) instructor in a high performance airplane, and the instructor will determine the pilot’s proficiency to operate the aircraft.